 You know, people have been giving productivity advice for ages.
 People have published so many books that outline tips on how to increase productivity.
 This article is going to take a different approach.
-I am going to show you how to be productive using psychological insights, from the ground-up.
+I am going to show you how to be productive using psychological insights, from the ground up.
 Not copying the habits of Bill Gates or Steve Jobs or any other successful person.
 With these insights, you can build a system to increase productivity that works for YOU.
 Here’s a work-from-home edition of this article.

 The problem with adopting the habits of the most productive people is that it is fundamentally flawed to look at them.
 I am talking about the survivorship bias.
 For a few people who are successful by developing productive habits, many are unsuccessful in spite of using the same habits.
 Very few survive and tell their success story.
 But the failure stories often have the same habits and productivity insights.
 So it isn’t useful to blindly copy the habits of productive people.
 You can read more about the survivorship bias here.